digital-futures-academy/airport-challenge/myREADME.md

 Reasoning: Two objects of Airport and Plane. landPlane() method proposed to add Plane objects to a parkedPlanes array (of Plane objects) which signafies landed planes at an airport.
 Also gave Plane object a planeId property that returns a number that uniquely identifies a plane. lanePlane() method will use getId() method as string literal within a string return message that signifies which plane has landed.
 The planeId number will be set via a constructor.

+### Tests

+Test 1a - Validation - check if the length of an empty parkedPlanes array increases by 1 when landPlane() is called - returns true if so

 2.

 ```